Missing out? Click here to get our new articles delivered to you

 How can the colour of a dog have any impact on the methods, or techniques used to get him or her trained?

-After years of training black and yellow labradors, I took on my first Chocolate lab ‘Rachael’ last spring.
+After years of training black and yellow labradors, I took on my first Chocolate lab ‘Rachael’ in 2012.

 It is proving to be an interesting experience.